aonemd/kuroi.vim/README.md

 2. Terminal color modes:

-    ### 256 color terminal
+    ### 256-color terminal

-    To use the colorscheme in a 256 terminal, add this to your ~/.vimrc:
+    To use the colorscheme in a 256-color terminal, add this to your ~/.vimrc:

     ```vim
     set t_Co=256
     ```

     You might have your background color a little off in terminal Vim.
-To fix it, you need to set your terminal's background color to `#1b1918` for the dark colorscheme and `"#e4e4e4"` for the light colorscheme.
+To fix this, you need to set your terminal's background color to `#1b1918` for the dark colorscheme and `"#e4e4e4"` for the light colorscheme.

     ### True color terminal